The Difference Between Feeling “Squirmy” and Feeling Unsafe: Why It Matters for Your Healing

 3. Rebuilding Self‑Trust

-Gently reconnecting you with your instincts so you can tell the difference between old fear and present‑day truth.
+Gently reconnecting with instincts to distinguish old fear from present‑day truth.

 4. Boundary Work